LazySets.APIModule

 \[ \left\{\frac{1}{2}(1+λ)x + \frac{1}{2}(1-λ)y \mid x ∈ X, y ∈ Y, λ ∈ [-1, 1]\right\}.\]

-If $X$ and $Y$ are convex, their linear combination is identical with their convex hull.
+If $X$ and $Y$ are convex, their linear combination is identical with the convex hull of their union $X ∪ Y$.

 source